Call immediately to 519-433-0334.

 There is no direct cost to parents or youth for our services.
 We do expect that parents in most cases will contribute the costs of their child’s personal care items and medical expenses if they have insurance coverage.

-Our principal funding is provided by Ontario’s Ministry of Child & Youth Services through their Child & Family Intervention and Youth Justice Service divisions, and through referrals from regional agencies such as Children’s Aid Societies and the Community Service Coordination Network (CSCN) serving London-Middlesex, Elgin, Huron, Oxford and Perth Counties.
+Our principal funding is provided by Ontario’s Ministry of Children, Community & Social Services through their Child & Family Intervention and Youth Justice Service divisions, and through referrals from regional agencies such as Children’s Aid Societies and the Community Service Coordination Network (CSCN) serving London-Middlesex, Elgin, Huron, Oxford and Perth Counties.

 We have 3 primary locations:

 All staff have post secondary training at the College or University level.
 All mental health counselors/therapists have a Master’s degree.
 Craigwood also provides extensive training for staff on a regular basis.